Is Palm Oil a Seed Oil? The Truth You Need to Know

 • Health Implications: Unlike many seed oils, palm oil contains no trans fats, which are linked to heart disease.
 In fact, some studies suggest that its effects on cholesterol are neutral, which is a significant advantage.

-See also Cheapest Place To Buy Bulk Palm Oil Lagos
+See also Current Price Of Palm Oil In Lagos

 Where to Buy Quality Palm Oil